azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 # Abstract #

-There is an overview [blog post]() and a [Gallery Tutorial]() related to this walkthrough.
-These posts also include more detail on the business problem solved with this architecture.

 This document explains how to build the Personalized Offers in Online Retail solution piece by piece.
 The manual process gives an implementer an inside